bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 > #### Note >>> use a more specific heading. since this heading is an anchor link, you can reference the callout from anywhere
 > Currently, you can associate tax properties to base products.
 However, >>> tax properties are not stored on or retrievable with the product object.

-For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties).
+This guide demonstrates how you can manage and send tax properties to tax providers for their tax calculations.
+For more info, see the [Tax Properties API Reference](/api-reference/store-management/tax-properties) and [Tax Provider API Reference](/api-reference/providers/tax-provider-api).

 ## Tax properties